lindaprotocol/documentation-en/docs/using_javatron/toolkit.md

 #### 2. Configure Database Storage Migration

-Database migration is configured via the `storage.properties `field in the `java-tron` node configuration file.
-You can find an example configuration in the [tron-deployment repository](https://github.com/tronprotocol/tron-deployment/blob/master/main_net_config.conf#L37).
+Database migration is configured via the `storage.properties `field in the `java-linda` node configuration file.
+You can find an example configuration in the [linda-deployment repository](https://github.com/lindaprotocol/linda-deployment/blob/master/main_net_config.conf#L37).

-The following example demonstrates how to migrate the `block` and `trans` databases to the `/data1/tron` directory:
+The following example demonstrates how to migrate the `block` and `trans` databases to the `/data1/linda` directory:

 ```conf